dune-project/dune-alugrid/README.md

 For general installation instructions please see the [DUNE website][2].

-For installation of Zoltan we recommend to use the [build-zoltan.sh][7] script or download the package from the
+For installation of Zoltan we recommend to install the system package, e.g.
-[Zoltan][4] page, unpack and configure with the following parameters:
+`libtrilinos-zoltan-dev` under Debian or Ubuntu or if not available simple use the [build-zoltan.sh][7] script or download the package from the [Zoltan][4] page, unpack and configure with the following parameters:

 ```
-configure CXXFLAGS="-O3 -DNDEBUG -fPIC" CFLAGS="-O3 -DNDEBUG -fPIC" --prefix=PATH_TO_INSTALL_ZOLTAN --with-mpi-compilers=yes --enable-shared
+configure CXXFLAGS="-Ofast -DNDEBUG -fPIC" CFLAGS="-Ofast -DNDEBUG -fPIC" --prefix=PATH_TO_INSTALL_ZOLTAN --with-mpi-compilers=yes --enable-shared

 make
 make install